 This course aims to equip students with skills needed to appreciate and analyse public health problems in developing countries, and to design and evaluate actions to improve public health.
-The course considers issues of global health, development and the provision of health services from a multidisciplinary perspective.
+The course considers issues of global health, health protection and health care provision from the perspective of a range of disciplines.

 All PHDC students have substantial experience of planning or implementing public health programmes, of teaching or research in developing countries.
 We build on this experience throughout the year and emphasise the importance of peer-to-peer learning through student-led seminars and study groups.

 Graduates from this course work in global health, health service management, in health programmes in developing countries, in international and national NGOs, and in research.
 In addition to MSc Public Health in Developing Countries, other MSc courses at LSHTM may be relevant and applicants should review the relevant pages of this website: 1) MSc Public Health - for those with an interest in public health in mainly high and middle income countries; 2) MSc Control of Infectious Diseases - for those with a particular interest in infectious disease control; and 3) MSc Epidemiology - for those with a special interest in epidemiology.

 The Okeke Prize & William Simpson Prize is awarded to the best student on the course.
 This prize combines a gift from Dr E D Okeke, a former student from Nigeria in 1964, with money raised in 1937 to the memory of Sir William Ritchie Simpson, visiting lecturer in hygiene 1898-1923 and director of tropical hygiene at the Ross Institute from 1924 until his death in 1931.

 By the end of the course students should be able to:

 During the orientation period at the start of Term 1 students and staff go on a retreat outside London.
 Students develop a sense of group coherence, learn about each other's professional background and experience, and spend some social time together.